-132.1.
-During the election (caretaker) period, information about Councillors published on Council websites will only include names, contact details and titles and any information contained in the Annual Report.
-The content of the Shire's website will also be reviewed by the Executive Manager, Communications and Engagement to ensure it does not contain electoral matter.
+During the election period, information about Councillors published on Council websites will only include names, contact details and titles and any information contained in the Annual Report.
+The content of Council's website will also be reviewed by the Executive Manager, Communications and Engagement to ensure it does not contain electoral matter.

-132.2.
-The Agenda and Minutes for Council and Special Committee Meetings will continue to be published on Council's website and meetings live streamed for public viewing.
+The Agenda and Minutes for Council and Delegated Committee meetings will continue to be published on Council's website and meetings live streamed for public viewing.

-132.3.
-No new material will be published on Council's websites or social media sites during an election (caretaker) period unless it relates to:
+No new material will be published on Council's websites or social media sites during an election period unless it relates to:

-- 132.3.1. emergency information (e.g. bushfires, heatwaves, blackouts, food recalls or floods) - 132.3.2. unforeseen interruption to Council services (e.g. pool closures); and - 132.3.3. any prescribed information that the Returning Officer requires to be published to inform the community about the election process.
+- 9.3.1 emergency information (e.g. bushfires, heatwaves, blackouts, food recalls or floods) - 9.3.2 unforeseen interruption to Council services (e.g. pool closures); and - 9.3.3 any prescribed information that the Returning Officer requires to be published to inform the community about the election process.

-132.4.
-A statement will be published on all social media sites advising that Council is in the election (caretaker) period and no new information, other than that outlined above, will be published until after the election.
-It will also state that any information on the site was published before the election (caretaker) period, and direct people to contact customer service if they have any issues/requests.
+A statement will be published on all social media sites advising that Council is in the election period and no new information, other than that outlined above, will be published until after the election.
+It will also state that any information on the site was published before the election period, and direct people to contact customer service if they have any issues/requests.

-132.5.
-The Executive Manager, Communications and Engagement will ensure Council's social media sites are reviewed before the election (caretaker) period to identify and temporarily remove anything that might reasonably influence the election.
+The Executive Manager Communications and Engagement will ensure Council's social media sites are reviewed before the election period to identify and temporarily remove anything that might reasonably influence the election.